 - The teachers plan their learning activities according to the students' perception, comprehension and learning abilities and they use artificial intelligence due to the content of their teaching and learning topic.
-However, those teachers mostly prefer to use already planned and designed Al tools rather than designing them by themselves.
-And they recommend their students use mobile applications in their tasks and studies. - Teachers and trainers have an idea about AI and use them (e.g., Siri, DeepL, Google Translate, Write, and Improve, Speak, and Improve etc) in their teaching activities and focus on the importance of AI in this digitalized world.
-Teachers also use online evaluation tools, Kahoot in which students can see their own progress. - Teachers and trainers can learn how to use AI-based tools not only by attending in-service training courses but also by watching tutorial videos several times before implementing them in their courses.
+However, those teachers mostly prefer to use already planned and designed AI tools rather than designing it by themselves.
+And they recommend their students to use mobile applications in their tasks and studies. - Teachers and trainers have an idea on AI and use them (e.g., Siri, DeepL, Google Translate, Write, and Improve, Speak, and Improve etc) in their teaching activities and focus on the importance of AI in this digitalized world.
+Teachers also use online evaluation tools Quizzlet, kahoot in which students can see their own progress. - Teachers and trainer can learn how to use AI based tools not only by attending at in-service training courses but also by watching tutorial videos several times before implementing it in their courses.

-With the beginning of Covid-19, teachers met distant e-learning platforms and many other digital tools of Data Analysis, Artificial Intelligence and Gamification.
-Most of the teachers integrated them into their courses but still, there are some teachers who either do not show any interest to learn and use them or do not know them.
-But all teachers are aware of the importance of using AI, databases and gamification apps and tools in their courses to make their learning and teaching more engaging and efficient.
+With the beginning of Covid-19 teachers met distant e-learning platforms and many other digital tools of Database, Al and Gamification.
+Most of the teachers integrated them into their courses but still there are some teachers who either do not show any interest to learn and use them or do not know them.
+But all teachers are aware of the importance of using AI, database and gamification apps and tools into their courses to make their learning and teaching more engaging and efficient.

 Artificial intelligence is used at a small scale in the participants' educational route.
-It is implemented through the usage of Siri, Alexa, and Cambridge tools, participating directly in the learning process.

-Artificial intelligence is also indirectly incorporated through other commonly used tools such as DeepL, and Google Translate.
+It is implemented through usage of Siri, Alexa, and Cambridge tools, participating directly to the learning process.
+Artificial intelligence is also indirectly incorporated through other commonly used tools such as DeepL, Google Translate.

-In terms of designing learning activities, VET teachers and trainers have two options:
+In terms of designing, planning, and implementing new digital tools, participants first research what has been done in the field and start building from there.

-- In a traditional way (teacher-centred) or - Learner-centred

-Although there are common approaches to designing learning activities there are slight differences, too.
+The 5th question is to understand how teachers/trainers are designing their learning activities; in a traditional way (teacher-centred) or learner-centred and how do they adapt gamification tools in their courses.
+Although there are common approaches in designing learning activities there are slight differences, too.

-The teachers know that learner-centred lesson plans and the participation of students in learning ensure that what they learn is more permanent and practical.
+The teachers know learner-centred lesson plans and participation of students in learning, ensures that what they learn is more permanent and practical.
 In fact, training is not only about the trainer's delivering learning materials, but about the trainee getting the desired knowledge, skills, and attitudes (i.e., achieving the learning outcomes).
-Each person has a different learning style and teachers can implement a questionnaire (Kahoot, Mentimeter, etc) to assess students' learning styles during the first session and design the learning activities according to their learning needs and styles.
-This will improve students' motivation, engagement, and participation in the class.
+Each person has a different learning style and teachers can implementing a questionnaire (kahoot, mentimeter, etc) to assess students' learning styles during the first session and design the learning activities according to their learning needs and styles.
+This will improve students' motivation, engagement, and the participation in the class.

-The research shows that most VET teachers adopt gamification to their courses especially to improve students' engagement and increase their participation in the course.
+Interviewees from 3 partner countries adopt gamification to their courses specially to improve students' engagement and increase their participation in the course.
 Teachers are keen on finding the right digital tools and the associated training methods to meet trainees' expectations, learning needs and styles.
 Although, it is not possible to use digital tools in all courses or in all classes teachers mostly prefer to use them in their courses.

-Gamification is used in various forms.
-Some facilitators have it in mind when building training as a sequence of stories, and some useful tools to implement it.
-In terms of tools and methods, they use animated videos, Kahoots, puzzles, role plays, and mobile apps.
+Gamification is used in various forms by the participants.
+Some have it in mind when building a training as a sequence of stories, some use tools to implement it.
+In terms of tools and methods, they use animated videos, Kahoots, puzzles, role plays, mobile apps.